liquidat/ansible-demo-notes/README.md

 - show scheduling in job templates
 - also show facts of different machines via the inventory, highlight that this is difference for Enterprise
 - show execution of generic modules in inventory
-- => web interface
+- :white_check_mark: web interface
-- => central place for all tasks, able to verify and document what was done and when
+- :white_check_mark: central place for all tasks, able to verify and document what was done and when
-- => can perform automation on its own (scheduling)
+- :white_check_mark: can perform automation on its own (scheduling)
-- => saves time via central, reusable place for all work
+- :white_check_mark: saves time via central, reusable place for all work
-- => missing yet: Playbooks still require user to have rights on target machines; how to separate?
+- :white_check_mark: missing yet: Playbooks still require user to have rights on target machines; how to separate?

 ## Tower, advanced
 - show setup module: organizations, teams, users